-First offense: Warning, pick up device at the end of the day.
+First offense: Warning, device must be returned to locker.

-Second offense: A Saturday detention will be issued and the device must be picked up by the parent or guardian.

-Third offense: In-school suspension issued and the device must be picked up by the parent or guardian.
+Second offense: The device will be confiscated and must be picked up by the parent or guardian.
+Third offense: In-school suspension issued, and the device must be picked up by the parent or guardian.